Pavlos

 Meaning

 Literal translation: 'small' or 'humble'.
-In Australian English, it carries connotations of modesty and resilience, often associated with a grounded personality.
+In Australian English contexts, the name carries connotations of modesty and humility, often associated with the virtues extolled by religious traditions and immigrant communities.

 Pronunciation